shimming-toolbox/shimming-toolbox/README.md

 We can use `Docker` to spin up a Linux instance and test our install procedure in a clean environment.
 You will need to install `Docker` on your computer first: https://www.docker.com/products/docker-desktop

-To create our testing container, we will first build an image called `fpst:latest`, if using an M1 mac, add `--platform linux/amd64`:
+To create our testing container, we will first build an image called `fpst:latest`:
 ```
 docker build --tag fpst:latest .
 ```